KakeiBro/docs-playbook/README.md

 # Docs Playbook

+You can review the docs at: [KakeiBro Docs](https://www.kakeibro.docs.dsbalderrama.top)

 Following best practices for the usage of Antora Docs, this is a repository solely focused on configurations and playbook material that later comes together in order to generate a static site containing all the documentation in regards to the KakeiBro